johnb432/Weapons-Balance-Vanilla/README.md

-# Changelog for Weapons balance 05.12.2020
+# Changelog for Weapons balance 31.12.2020

 - Weapon changes:
+    - Removed config that makes pistols and launchers reload when selecting in arsenal

     - Vanilla:
         - RPG-7:
             - Changed weight from 6.35kg to 5.44kg